Tom Ford • Violet Blonde • Fragrances

 Age: Unknown Skin: Normal, Fair, Cool Hair: Brunette, Straight, Medium Eyes: Brown

 And they're unique -- different from everything else.
-I am no expert on violet scents, that's for sure (or florals in general), and I really wish that I could have sniffed an actual Parma Violet bloom in person, to see what it smells like (which I never have).
+I am no expert on violet scents, that's for sure (or florals in general), and I'd love to sniff an actual Parma Violet in person, to see what it smells like (which I never have).

-Violet scents always make me think of Jane Eyre, for some reason -- they have an old-fashioned vintage quality -- reserved & polite -- cool -- I think of the atmospheric moors of the English countryside -- outdoorsy, with earthy notes.
-I also think of Esther (Judy Garland) in "Meet Me In St. Louis" -- who wore a violet scent as she was turning off her gas lights with the Boy Next Door (Tom Drake), but hers was undoubtedly of the powdery candied polite variety.
+Violet scents always make me think of Jane Eyre, for some reason -- they have an old-fashioned vintage quality -- reserved & polite -- cool -- and I think of the atmospheric moors of the English countryside -- outdoorsy & wild, with rustic earthy notes.

 Notes, per parfumo.net:

 Top Notes - Mandarin, Pink pepper, Violet leaf

 Heart Notes - Iris, Iris butter, Jasmine, Jasmine sambac